 Red Lion Organic Farms is a fourth generation, certified organic, Doukhobor heritage farm, located just outside of Salmo.
 Red Lion supplies the Co-op with a beautiful array of fresh produce ranging from potted herbs early in the season, to stunning lettuces, root crops, and garlic.
-They are particularly proud of their spectacular Romaine.
 One of this farm’s specialties is Brassicas, and they supply us with stunning Cauliflower and Broccoli.
 We are thrilled to have these True Local Brassicas in our store, because they have traditionally been difficult to grow and source in our region.
 However, the tenacious young farming team at Red Lion have harnessed their unique microclimate and combined talents to bring us an abundant and delicious local source of these vibrant vegetables!

 Read on to learn more about this great True Local Supplier!

 Who are the farmers at Red Lion Organic Farms?